calloncampbell/azure-devops-build-workshop/docs/step-3-create-release/create-release-pipeline.md

    ![New release](../_img/release/new-release-step12.png)

-1. Now that your release is deployed, navigate to your Azure App service URL and verify the deployment.
+1. After the release is complete, navigate to your site running in Azure using the Web App URL `http://{web_app_name}.azurewebsites.net`, and verify its contents.

 ## Enable continuous deployment for your release